paylogic/pip-accel/docs/index.rst

 Documentation for the pip accelerator
 =====================================

-Welcome to the documentation for the pip accelerator!
+Welcome to the documentation for version |release| of the pip accelerator!
 This documentation consists of two parts: The documentation for users of the ``pip-accel`` command and the documentation for developers who wish to extend and/or embed the functionality of ``pip-accel``.

 Introduction & usage
 --------------------